mhvuze/Elite/README.md

 ### Planned features and known issues
 * Feature: Service Host Autostart
 * Feature: Trigger Vibration from helifax fork
+* Default drive for Windows Store Apps has to be Windows installation drive, otherwise install will fail (good job M$)
 * Multiple gamepads unsupported
 * Some keys cannot be mapped by the app because they select the buttons instead (e.g. Enter and gamepad "A")
 * Poor error handling/diagnostic ability, for instance when service is not running